Oral Appliances for Sleep Apnea Tulsa, OK

 How long does a sleep apnea oral appliance last?

 Oral appliances for sleep apnea don’t last forever.
-Depending on wear, most of them will need replacing every one to two years.
+Depending on wear, you may need to replace it every one to two years.
 If you notice a change in the fit of your appliance, please let us know so we can create a replacement.

 Can sleep apnea be harmful?

 As a significant medical condition, sleep apnea raises the risk of heart failure and stroke.
 Left unaddressed, sleep apnea can cause high blood pressure.
-In addition to posing a risk to one’s safety while driving or operating heavy equipment, the persistent state of weariness brought on by sleep apnea can pose issues at work or school.
+Sleep apnea causes constant fatigue, which can be dangerous when you drive or use heavy equipment.
+It can also create problems at work or school.

-Additionally, sleep apnea can lead to adverse drug reactions or surgical outcomes.
-Sedation under anesthesia as well as lying flat in bed after surgery have potential risks.
-Before taking prescription medicine or having surgery, let your family doctor know if you know or think that you have sleep apnea.
+Also, sleep apnea can lead to adverse drug reactions or surgical outcomes.
+Sedation under anesthesia, as well as lying flat in bed after surgery, have potential risks.
+Before you take prescription medicine or have surgery, let your family doctor know if you know or think that you have sleep apnea.

 How do I take care of an oral appliance?